OctopusDeploy/docs/src/pages/docs/octopus-cloud/migrations.md

 - Octopus Cloud is subject to [storage limits and default retention policies](/docs/octopus-cloud/#octopus-cloud-storage-limits).
 - Octopus Cloud does not support running tasks on the server itself.
 Everything must run on a deployment target or worker.
 To help, Octopus Cloud includes [dynamic worker pools](/docs/infrastructure/workers/dynamic-worker-pools) with both Windows and Linux workers.

 Before starting your migration, please ensure you are familiar with these fundamental differences (and limitations).
 Depending on your requirements, Octopus Cloud, in its current form, might not be suitable for you.
-If any of these limitations are deal-breakers, we'd love to know; please [email our support team](mailto:support@octopus.com).
+If any of these limitations are deal-breakers, we'd love to know; please contact our [support team](https://octopus.com/support).
 We are constantly improving Octopus Cloud; a current limit has a genuine chance of changing in the future.

 ### Upgrading your Octopus Server instance